LW83/Project1-CARE/README.md

   ![Nav Bar](./docs/navbar.png)

   - An active class has also been implemented to highlight to the user the current page being viewed.
-  - The navigation bar is fully responsive, for smaller screens, the bar drops below the logo retaining its place on the right side of the screen so as not to compete for space with the logo.
+  - The navigation bar is fully responsive and for smaller screens, the bar drops below the logo retaining its place on the right side of the screen so as not to compete for space with the logo.
 In addition the font-color remains white smoke to ensure sufficient contrast with the hero-image given the new placement.

   ![Nav Bar Mobile](./docs/logoandnavmobile.png)

-- __Favicon__
+__Favicon__

   -  A favicon has been added to show up in the title of the page and is consistent with the icon used in the logo itself.